Labour Market Outlook

 Another major aspect of the project is focused on action research on AI adoption and ways to enhance job design.
 A key aspiration of the action research is to directly influence the thinking around AI adoption and job design for the organisations involved.
 The CIPD is working in conjunction with the Institute for the Future of Work (IFOW) to conduct action research with organisations of different sizes, industry and digital maturity.

-Informing government guidance around AI in recruitment and developing AI skills for business are two areas where the CIPD is actively looking to engage with members in the UK.
-Members will be able to contribute to this work by completing a survey via a link in the CIPD Member Update emails for June and July, with the survey being open until 7 August.
+Informing government guidance around AI in recruitment and developing AI skills for business are two areas where the CIPD has actively engaged with members in the UK.
+CIPD Members were able to contribute to this work by completing a survey via a link in the CIPD Member Update emails in June and July, 2025 with the last survey contrubutions occuring on 7 August of the same year.

 Hayfa joined us in 2020.
 Hayfa has degrees in computer science and human resources from University of York and University of Warwick respectively.